edgedb/edgedb/docs/datamodel/aliases.rst

     }

     alias UserAlias := User {
-        # declare a computable link
+        # declare a computed link
         friend_of := User.<friends[IS User]
     };